 where n! denotes the factorial of n and $f^{(n)}(a)$ denotes the n-th derivative of f evaluated at the point a.
-The derivative of order zero f is defined to be f itself and $(x - a)^0$ and 0! are both defined to be 1.
-In the case that a = 0, the series is also called a Maclaurin series.
+The derivative of order zero f is defined to be f itself and $f(x - a)^0$ and $f(x - a)^0$ are both defined to be 1.
+In the case that f(x) and f(x) is also called a Maclaurin series.

-Establishing an analogy with the Chebyshev approximation, one would notice that here the approximation is made using certain coefficients affecting the Taylor polynomials terms, which are simpler versions than Chebyshev's - basically x^n for the McLaurin case.
+Establishing an analogy with the Chebyshev approximation, one would notice that here the approximation is made using certain coefficients affecting the Taylor polynomials terms, which are simpler versions than Chebyshev's - basically $x^n$ for the McLaurin case.
 Thus it's intuitively understandable that a similarly good approximation (i.e. with small enough error) will require a larger number of Taylor terms to accomplish it.